bitovi/bishopfox-mcp-prototype/README.md

 Run `docker compose up` to start the app.

 The MCP server is hosted at `http://localhost:8112/mcp` using Streamable HTTP transport.
+The organization_id is passed as a query parameter.

 The HTTP server is hosted at `http://localhost:8110/`.